Akatsuki96/BayesianPOSTagger/README.md

 # BayesianPOSTagger
-A Bayesian POS Tagger in Common Lisp
+A Bayesian POS Tagger in Perl 5